rgrannell1/jCheck/README.md

 As with most tests, jCheck tests are prone to false negatives;
-a property passing suggests it works as expected, but only exhaustive search an prove this.
+a property passing suggests it works as expected, but only exhaustive search can prove this.

-While jCheck removes the problem of users selecting convenient test-cases over illustrative ones, the onus is you to test useful and general properties of your programs; it is still  possible to write weak tests by excluding too many random test-cases.
+While jCheck removes the problem of users selecting convenient test-cases over illustrative ones, the onus is on you to test useful and general properties of your programs; a useless test will say little.
+It is still possible to write weak tests by excluding too many random test-cases.

 Finally, jCheck is at present lousy at testing polyadic functions. jCheck filters parametres bound to random-variables with a single predicate, rather than a